Pappulab/PLCD-Data-Repository-and-Analysis-Routines/README.md

 Phase_Separation_Data.xlsx - dilute and dense phase concentrations of phase separated systems described in the study.

+pH_Dependence_Measurements.xlsx - pH-dependent csat measurements of the +7K+12D variant.

+vant_Hoff_Data.xlsx - thermodynamic values inferred from the csat measurements of the variants used in this study.

 hnRNPA1_Homologs.fasta - hnRNPA1 homolog sequences used in the study.

 hnRNPA1_Homologs_IDRs.fasta - hnRNPA1 homolog IDR sequences used in the study.